spencerchubb/cubingapp/README.md

 ## 6. Set up environment variables

-Inside the /server directory, you should see a file called .env-example
+Inside the /server directory, you should see a file called .env-template

 Copy this and name it .env-dev